 How to Stretch Your Ear Piercing to a Larger Gauge

-Although it is fairly old process, it is now pretty popular for today's younger people to not only get piercings but also stretch them.
+Although it is a fairly old process, it is now pretty popular for today's younger people to not only get piercings, but also stretch them.

 Even if you have a piercing that was pierced to a standard size—generally 20 gauge, 18 gauge, and 16 gauge—you can still stretch your ears to a larger size.
 What's more, it doesn't matter how recently you got them pierced.
 It will work even if you got them when you were five and you want to stretch them now that you're 21.